rogerjdeangelis/utl-using-sql-instead-the-excel-formula-language-for-solving-excel-problems-pyodbc/README.md

      FOUR SOLUTIONS  (sheet names and named ranges can be used interchangeably)

-       1. join sheets:   create new sheet(join_sheets) by concatenating and summarizing sheets
+       1. join sheets:   create new sheet(join_sheets) by joining sheet1 and sheet2 by age
-       2. join ranges    create new sheet(join_ranges) and range(join_ranges) by concatenating and summarizing sheets
+       2. join ranges    create new sheet(join_ranges) and range(join_ranges) by joining range1 and range2 by age

-       3. concat sheets: create sheet(concat_sheets)  by concating sheet1 and sheet2 a
-                         This works with sheet name or named ranges
+       3. concat sheets: create sheet(concat_sheets)  by concating sheet1 and sheet2 and summarizing student ages by sex This works with shhet name or named ranges

        4. inline data:   creating and populating a sheet
+       5. inner join:    select male name and female name from innerjoin of males and females by age

      Python package pyodbc seems more powerfull than r packages ODBC, RODBC or RODBCDBI.
      In particulat I wanted the sql 'CREATE TABLE' statement to maintain pure sql.